chiefastro/aim-aie7-demo-day/README.md

 - 🔄 **Auto-ACP Toolkit**: Browser agent for automatic merchant discovery and ACP integration code generation (see [plan.md](plan.md) for details)
 - 🔄 **Publish ACP MCP Server**: Package ACP MCP server as an npm package for easy installation in Cursor, Claude, and other MCP-compatible chat clients.
 - 🔄 **Publish acp-sdk on PyPi**: Package acp-sdk on PyPi for Python developers to easily build ACP-compliant apps.
+- 🔄 **Real Agents and MCP Abstraction**: Simplify MCP tool list and have real A2A agents that can handle complex requests.

 ## Run the Complete Demo